Error Handling

 ParseSphere automatically retries certain operations with exponential backoff.

-Celery Task Retries:
+Background Task Retries:

 • Document parsing: Max 3 retries

-• Dataset processing: Max 3 retries
+• File processing: Max 3 retries

 • Retry delay: Exponential backoff